lud/gem/README.md

 TODO
 With `Gem.Command.Fun` you can create a command that will load the entities from your entity spec and pass them to the fun.

+TODO a note on exceptions : commands are ran in the calling process